-To perform a Block Erase with the binary page size (256 bytes), an opcode of 50h must be clocked into the device, followed by three address bytes comprised of five dummy bits, eight page address bits (A18 - A11), and 11 dummy bits.
-The eight page address bits specify which block of eight pages is to be erased.
+To perform a Block Erase with the binary page size (256 bytes), an opcode of 50h must be clocked into the device followed by three address bytes comprised of four dummy bits, nine page address bits (A19 - A11), and 11 dummy bits.
+The nine page address bits are used to specify which block of eight pages is to be erased.

-When a low-to-high transition occurs on the \overline{CS} pin, the device erases the selected block of eight pages.
-The erase operation is internally self-timed and takes a maximum time of t{BE} .
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+When a low-to-high transition occurs on the $\overline{CS}$ pin, the device erases the selected block of eight pages.
+The erase operation is internally self-timed and takes a maximum time of $t{BE}$ .
+During this time, the RDY/ $\overline{BUSY}$ bit in the Status Register indicates that the device is busy.